 Well obviously I write this blog and it’s all about the various things I do and am interested in, including my work.
 So in case you’d like to talk about us working together here’s how I broadly describe what my work is.

-I work with communities and with enterprises involved with them on what they want to do in and for their places all over the country.
-In the past this included making films and more recently included my work with the people of Anfield and North Liverpool at Homebaked, plus the people of Granby in Liverpool, where I’m still a member of their Community Land Trust, though I am no longer on its board.
+I work with communities and with enterprises and individuals involved with them on what they want to do in and for their places.
+I’ve done this kind of work for many years and in recent times this has included my work with the people of Anfield and North Liverpool at Homebaked, plus the people of Granby in Liverpool, where I’m still a member of their Community Land Trusts.

 I work with social and ethical enterprises on what they are for, what they do and how they can improve their effectiveness.
-Most recently that involved work in public transport with HCT Group, in start ups with the School for Social Entrepreneurs and also mentoring work with people in several other social enterprises.
+In recent years that has involved work in social enterprise public transport with HCT Group, in start ups with the School for Social Entrepreneurs , helping to develop local enterprise ideas with The Beautiful Ideas Co and also mentoring work with people in several other social enterprises.

-I do some work helping and mentoring people on what they want to do in their own lives and work when I can fit it around my Coming Home work.
+I work helping and mentoring people on what they want to do in their own lives and work.
 Much of this in recent years has involved setting occasional days aside to go walking and talking together in some of the places you’ll see written about on this blog.

 If you want to get in touch email me